carter-yagemann/barnum-learner/README.md

 of unique sequences in the first trace, then the number of unique sequences in the second trace that are not in the first trace, then the number of unique sequences in the third trace that is in neither the first or second traces, and so forth.
+This is useful for approximating your "learning curve" to find the point where adding more traces yields little added value.

+There are also two alternative learners used in the paper for comparison.
+Both take the place of the first layer in this system:

-* `prob.py`: A simple probabilistic model for comparing the first layer against.
+* `prob.py`: A simple "rote learner".

-* `syscall.py`: An API based model for comparision that can be used in place of the first layer.
-Uses API calls taken from Cuckoo reports.
+* `syscall.py`: An API-based model that uses Cuckoo reports.